1988 Lancang–Gengma earthquakes: Aftershocks

-By 20 December, the Kunming Telemetered Seismic Network had recorded over 600 aftershocks greater than 3.0.
+By 20 December, over 600 aftershocks greater than were recorded by the Kunming Telemetered Seismic Network.
 Three of the largest had of 6.1, 6.3 and 6.7 on 15, 27 and 30 November, respectively.
-The aftershocks were distributed in a pattern consistent with a north–northwest trending fault responsible for the mainshocks.
-These aftershocks caused additional damage and injuries.
-On 7 May 1989, a 5.6 aftershock killed one and left 91 others injured.
-It also caused damage totaling US$54 million and affected 5,300 homes in Gengma County.
+The aftershock distribution aligned with the north–northwest trending fault responsible for the earthquakes.
+Some caused additional damage and injuries; a aftershock on 7 May 1989 killed 1, injured 91 others, and caused damage totaling US$54 million.